Las Ciudades más Caras de España para Vivir (2026)

 San Sebastián

-San Sebastián is a beautiful coastal city in the Basque Country, known for its exceptional cuisine and high quality of life.
-It is also considered one of the most expensive cities to live in Spain, especially in the Gros neighborhood.
-However, many believe that its beauty, culture, and gastronomy justify the cost.
+San Sebastián is a beautiful city on the coast of the Basque Country with exquisite cuisine and an unbeatable quality of life.
+Keep in mind that it’s expensive to live there, especially in the city center and Gros.
+However, many believe that its beauty, culture, and cuisine make it worth the cost.

 What factors influence the choice of the most expensive cities to live in Spain?